 This type of seating tends to be used for children who cannot attain a good, comfortable position in off-the-shelf, adjustable seating.
 Some systems are made up of interlinking components (modular seating) that can be re-shaped when necessary; others are permanently moulded into a particular shape.
-Children requiring this type of seating also often require hoisting.
+Children require this typesofaseating also often require hoisting.
 Consider how you will fit and remove slings or whether an 'in-chair' sling would be most practical.